The #1 thing most successful business owners have in common: they have a business mentor. But you already knew that.

 Next, how do you learn best?
 Education is part of mentorship.
 Are you better to work through a scenario with a mentor, or watch a video, or both?
 Are you better to write a staff handbook from scratch or to copy mine and then edit with your own preferences?

 Finally, how much time do you have to actually do the hard work?
 That’s pretty important.
 Years ago, I thought it would be enough to sell people “how-to” videos.
 There was a lot of knowledge (and about 100 hours of sweat on my part) in the videos.
 But people didn’t ACT on the knowledge.
 So when I moved to found TwoBrainBusiness.com in early 2016, I knew 1:1 mentorship HAD to be the core of my practice.

 Here’s how I work best, as a mentoree:

-If you’re familiar with the TwoBrain process, that won’t be a surprise: it’s how we do our monthly mentoring calls after the Incubator.
-It’s the process I’ve learned to be most effective after five years as a mentor and ten as a mentoree.
+If you’re familiar with the Two-Brain process, that won’t be a surprise: it’s how we do our monthly mentoring calls.
+It’s the process I’ve learned to be most effective after five years as a mentor and more than a decade as a mentee.

 It’s quite a bit different from just telling you “the answer” to a problem (I wrote about that more in Consultants vs Mentors.)